dtr-org/unit-e-blockbook/README.Unit-e.md

 To achieve this:
 1. Create the network `docker network create blockbook-net`,
 2. Get network's subnet `docker network inspect blockbook-net`
-3. Configure both united and blockbook to use this subnet (make sure to provide correct rpc address in Blockbook and `rpc_bind` in Unit-e)
+3. Configure both united and blockbook to use this subnet (you can get the IP addresses of the containers from `docker network inspect` when the containers are running):
+    * Set the `united` RPC address in blockbook with the `--address` option when starting the container
+    * Make sure the `-rpcallowip` option allows the address of the blockbook container to connect to `united`.
 4. If containers are anonymous, get their ID's with `docker ps`
-5. Connect both containers by calling `docker network connect blockbook-net container-id-or-name`
+5. Connect both containers by calling `docker network connect blockbook-net container-id-or-name`.
+You can also provide the network name with the `--network=blockbook-net` option to the `run` command when starting the container.

 ## Running Blockbook from repo